gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part11.md

 Update `AppData::handle_input` such that when '>' is pressed, rather than immediately descending, return a new `GameReturn` representing the fact that a level-up menu should be run.
+Also add a helper function for applying the `LevelUp` and descending the player.
+Run the visibility system after descending so that the next time the game state is rendered there are visible cells from the new level.

 ```rust
 // app.rs